How to become a licensed insurance agent

 General liability insurance: General liability coverage will protect you in a wide variety of situations.
 One of the most common risks is claims of bodily injury if a client is injured while in your office.
 Something as simple as tripping over carpet could result in an injury and a liability claim.
 This coverage can be combined with commercial property insurance in a business owner’s policy, often at a discounted rate.

-Errors and omissions: E&O coverage is required by almost all insurance companies before you will be allowed to write their policies.
+Errors and omissions insurance: E&O insurance coverage is required by almost all insurance companies before you will be allowed to write their policies.
 This protects your clients against errors that you or your staff may make.
 For example, you might accidentally delete the wrong car from a policy, and it isn’t covered in an accident.
 If it is an error that you are responsible for, your E&O coverage will take care of the client.

 Compare quotes from trusted carriers with Insureon